kashinath19/Walmart_Sales_Analysis/README.md

 Sales Trends:

-Peak sales were observed in January 2024 and July 2025.
+Peak sales were observed in January 2024 .

 Electronics and Groceries emerged as the top-performing categories.